spynav/Medic/README.md

 - **React Native**: Framework for building native mobile apps using React.
 - **Expo**: A framework and platform for universal React applications.
-- **Axios**: A promise-based HTTP client for making requests to The Movie Database API.
+- **Axios**:  HTTP client for seamless API interactions.
-- **TMDb API**: Provides movie data, including popular movies, details, and more.
+- **TMDb API**:  Provides real-time data on COVID-19 cases, recoveries, and vaccinations.

 ## Contact